Gini coefficient: Relation to other statistical measures

 There is a summary measure of the diagnostic ability of a binary classifier system that is also called the Gini coefficient, which is defined as twice the area between the receiver operating characteristic (ROC) curve and its diagonal.
-It is related to the AUC (Area Under the ROC Curve) measure of performance given by $AUC = (G+1)/2$ and to Mann–Whitney U. Although both Gini coefficients are defined as areas between certain curves and share certain properties, there is no simple direct relationship between the Gini coefficient of statistical dispersion and the Gini coefficient of a classifier.
+It is related to the AUC (Area Under the ROC Curve) measure of performance given by $AUC = (G+1)/2$ and to the Mann–Whitney U test, where the AUC is mathematically equivalent to the test's common language effect size.

+Both metrics share the same underlying geometric structure—they are calculated as the ratio of the area between the curve and the diagonal to the total possible area under the diagonal.
+However, despite sharing this calculation and name, there is no simple direct relationship between the Gini coefficient of statistical dispersion and the Gini coefficient of a classifier.
+This is because the statistical dispersion Gini measures the inequality of a single continuous variable within one population using a Lorenz curve, whereas the classifier Gini measures a model's ability to separate two distinct groups.

-The Gini index is also related to the Pietra index — both of which measure statistical heterogeneity and are derived from the Lorenz curve and the diagonal line.
+The Gini index is also related to the Pietra index – both of which measure statistical heterogeneity and are derived from the Lorenz curve and the diagonal line.

 In certain fields such as ecology, inverse Simpson's index $1/\lambda$ is used to quantify diversity, and this should not be confused with the Simpson index $\lambda$.
 These indicators are related to Gini.
 The inverse Simpson index increases with diversity, unlike the Simpson index and Gini coefficient, which decrease with diversity.
 The Simpson index is in the range [0, 1], where 0 means maximum and 1 means minimum diversity (or heterogeneity).
 Since diversity indices typically increase with increasing heterogeneity, the Simpson index is often transformed into inverse Simpson, or using the complement $1 - \lambda$, known as the Gini-Simpson Index.

 The Lorenz curve is another method of graphical representation of wealth distribution.
 It was developed 9 years before the Gini coefficient, which quantifies the extent to which the Lorenz curve deviates from the perfect equality line (with slope of 1).
 The Hoover index (also known as Robin Hood index) presents the percentage of total population's income that would have to be redistributed to make the Gini coefficient equal to 0 (perfect equality).